 - 1. Student Parking: Students must park in designated area only - 2.
-Documentation: Driver's License, CLP, DOT: Any student who does not have all three documents in their possession will not be permitted to operate our equipment. - 3.
-Medication: Any student taking any type of medication (prescribed or over the counter) must inform the school official for medication use before operating school equipment.
+Documentation: Driver's License, TIP, DOT: Any student who does not have all three documents in their possession will not be permitted to operate our equipment. - 3.
+Medication: Any student taking any type of medication (prescribed or over the counter) must inform the Director of Training before operating school equipment.
 Certain types of medication can impair a person's ability to operate a motor vehicle.